Plyometric Exercises: 5 Movements to Get Started with Today

 What is Plyometric Training?

 Plyometrics describes a type of training that focuses on explosive exercises, with the intent to improve an athlete’s strength, power and speed.
-Some examples of plyometric exercises include squat jumps, plyo pushups, and jumping role.
+Some examples of plyometric exercises include squat jumps, plyo pushups, and jumping rope.
 Essentially, a plyometric exercise is any exercise that requires a production of force and a transference of power.
 But what does this mean exactly?

 In exercise science, strength refers to your ability to generate a sufficient internal force in your connective tissues and muscles to overcome the resistance of an external force, changing its velocity.
 This typically may involve the resistance of a weight, but it can also involve the resistance of your own body weight through gravity (ie. box jumps).